Gianik/recipe-web/README.md

 Notes:

-* It is not advisable to access the main pages without logging in as it can break the program.
+* It is not advisable to access the main pages without logging in or there is no data in local storage as it can break the program.
 * Please check the Pocketbase link in the terminal to make sure the api calls will be proper.
 * if the images are not displaying properly you can find them in the folder 'readme_images'